Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Elastin is a major component of our tissues inside and outside and its degradation occurs due to intrinsic aging and other external and controllable factors like sun exposure.

-Taking care of the body from the inside out can be achieved by using a combination of supplements which have proven effects both in the lab and in living humans for the benefits in improving skin elasticity.
+Taking care of the body from the inside out can be achieved by using a combination of supplements that have proven effects both in the lab and in living humans for the benefits in improving skin elasticity.

 By the time you are in your 20s, you should be thinking about preserving the elastin you have, but even if you’ve not yet taken any action, it’s not too late because studies have shown that even middle-aged men and women can benefit from these supplements.